zhao-kun/rl-grpo/README.md

 ```
 Automatically finds the latest trained model and runs the game with full instructions.

+> 🎬 **See the demo animation at the top of this README** to get a preview of what the trained AI looks like in action!

 ## 📋 All Demo Arguments

 ### 🤖 Model Configuration